You already know what you want – so why is clarity still missing?

 - The GROW model uses four stages – Goal, Reality, Options, Will – to turn vague aspirations into specific action plans.

-- Structured coaching produces measurable gains in goal attainment and performance across 18 peer-reviewed studies [2].
+- Structured coaching produces measurable gains in performance, well-being, coping, work attitudes, and goal-directed self-regulation across 18 peer-reviewed studies [2].

 - Most people skip over the Reality stage, which causes action plans to solve the wrong problem.